freeradical13/freeradical13.github.io/index.md

 ## The Periodic Table of Elements

-There are 118 known chemical elements, 92 of which have been observed naturally, the rest synthesized, and only four elements (Carbon, Oxygen, Hydrogen, and Nitrogen) make up about 96% of a human's mass, with another 21 required in small amounts (mostly Calcium, Phosophorous, Potassium, Sulfur, Sodium, Chlorine, and Magnesium) ([Campbell & Reece, 2002, pg.
+There are 118 known chemical elements, 92 of which have been observed naturally, the rest synthesized, and only four elements (Carbon, Oxygen, Hydrogen, and Nitrogen) make up about 96% of a human's mass, with another 21 required in small amounts (mostly Calcium, Phosphorus, Potassium, Sulfur, Sodium, Chlorine, and Magnesium) ([Campbell & Reece, 2002, pg.
 27][campbell & reece, 2002]).

 The [periodic table][] is a way to organize and understand the chemical elements based on observed patterns.
 The elements are ordered by atomic number Z from left to right, and starting again at the left when going down.